You're on the road, and suddenly -- Oh no! Your car's "check engine" light just came on, warning that something's wrong.

 Spark plugs and ignition coils are a tag team under the hood.
 They work together to help start the car and keep it running.

 The ignition coil converts the battery's 12 volts into the thousands of volts needed to spark the spark plugs.
-When one of these guys goes out, the other usually isn't far behind — and it'll be game over until you take your car to the mechanic.
+When one member of the team goes out, the other usually isn't far behind — and it'll be game over until you take your car to the mechanic.